Dktheyounger/EasyScript/README.md

 #Ideally will keep it low in code and fast as possbile so that it will be stable, reliable and fast.

 #Implementations specifics are still in the works.
+#I intend on creating a nuget package for it.
+#Also a sample project as soon as I get a working version up and running.
 #Documentation will come after implemention.